 The result is a saddle that has a good feeling of comfort without all the weight of the foam.
 I found it quite soft, without feeling like I was sinking into the saddle.
 Removable silicone pads on the back of the Outland provide the necessary traction.

 When I took them off, I found the surface very slippery.
-It would be nice a silicone lining along the saddle because I found the nose too slippery to remain firm during the steep climbs.
-A more traditional and rounded shape and a width of 125 mm make it more suitable for bikers with narrower pelvic bones.
+It would be nice a silicone lining along with the saddle because I found the nose too slippery to remain firm during the steep climbs.
+More traditional and rounded shape and a width of 125 mm make it more suitable for bikers with narrower pelvic bones.